By: Susan Dugdale | Last modified: 15-04-2020

 No?
 Then you'll be delighted to discover just how effective using an image can be.

 That familiar saying, 'a picture speaks a thousand words', is backed by thousands of centuries of story telling.
-The first starting point we know about are the drawings found on the walls of pre-historic caves.
+The first verifiable instance we know about are the drawings found on the walls of pre-historic caves.

 (Read this UK Guardian article if you'd like to find out more: Earliest known cave art by modern humans found in Indonesia.)

-We are not so different as our ancestors.
+We are not so different from our ancestors.
 Pictures fulfill exactly same function for us as they did for them.
 They connect.
 They invoke feeling and they tell stories.